Mail Online publisher Martin Clarke: 'How we rise to challenge of covering pandemic will define our careers' - Press Gazette

 Addressing the concerns many staff will have about their financial future, he said: “The economic effects of this pandemic will long outlast the physical effects of the virus which, sooner or later, science will conquer.

-“But I am determined that as we will not be one of the casualties.
+“But I am determined that we will not be one of the casualties.
 In the meantime the company will do everything it can to keep you safe and your jobs safe.

 “I know I can rely on all of you to play your part too.
 God bless all of you and your families.”